Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 7- Windows API - (Study before implementation)

+"After the PE Signature there is an RVA to the Import Directory.
+The Import Directory is an array of so-called IMAGE_IMPORT_DESCRIPTORs".
+Following this, we can find the imported dll names and functions.

 ## GetModuleHandle

 - What is a Module?
 On Windows a module is a executable program or DLL loaded into memory (e.g. exe, dll)